 Tamarindo, the biggest coastal town in Guanacaste, is a hit among tourists, especially surfers.
 It has the most developed tourist infrastructure in Guanacaste.
 Due to its popularity, Tamarindo property prices have risen, and average homes and condominiums sell at prices ranging from $200,000 to $700,000

-The area’s promoters have taken to calling it the new Gold Coast (see New York Times).
+The area’s promoters have taken to calling it the new Gold Coast.
 Guanacaste is low in humidity and has just two seasons- the Green Season, May to November when there are morning or afternoon showers that clear to provide spectacular sunsets, and the High Season, with beautiful sunny days from November to May.

 The Central Valley has a temperate climate suitable for year-round living, and has easy access to San Jose, the country’s capital.

 San Jose is admittedly rather ugly, but it is the country’s economic and cultural centre.
 Its population dropped to 60,000 people from around 70,000 people, 20 years ago.
-To attract people back, San Jose’s local authorities now plan to a downtown revamp, building parks, improving water and drainage systems, and improving traffic management.
-A new project aims to create a “Chinatown” covering 8,300 sq. m., and to develop Paseo Colón.
+To attract people back, San Jose’s local authorities pushed projects to develop Paseo Colón, a downtown revamp, building parks, improving water and drainage systems, and improving traffic management.
+In addition, the construction of the US$1.3 million “Chinatown” project, covering 8,300 sq. m., was completed in 2012.

 Half-hour away from the capital are the mountains of Heredia to the north, Alajuela to the northwest and Cartago to the east, which offer small-town charm.
 The warm climate on the hills of Escazú, west of San José, is another favourite with North American expatriates.

 Costa Rica’s last frontier is the Osa peninsula area, which is very rural, not easily accessible, with a small airport and terrible roads.
-But it is also much more tropical, an area known for its heat and mosquitoes and snakes.
+It is also much more tropical, an area known for its heat and mosquitoes and snakes.

 The Caribbean beaches, especially those near the Panamanian border, are some of the most beautiful and unspoiled in the country and they are seeing enormous price increases.